 - VHB: Verhandlungsbasis.
 You can negotiate the fees still, if you’re up to it!

-Writing emails, that German test of skill
+Abbreviations for writing emails, that German test of skill

 Even though I’ve written quite a few emails in German, I still have a cheat sheet to refer to when it comes to the standards expected.
-Add in some abbreviations, and making your way through the replies can be… a challenge.
+Add in some German abbreviations, and making your way through the replies can be… a challenge.

 - MfG: Mit freundlich Grüßen.
 A safe and friendly way to end an email.